Comprehensive language-image pre-training for 3D medical image understanding: Results and discussion

-Compared to reference values from literature, we observe that our probing setup is largely superior to previous probe setups, yielding AUROC values of above 80\% for the majority of baseline methods (vs.\ approx.\ 75\% reported in the original works) as well as our own encoders.
-This likely originates from our training setup leveraging multiple token aggregation schemes as well as multiple learning rates for each of the encoders.
-Moreover, not all of our token aggregation schemes are linear as some include a light-weight non-linear attention pooling block, which is more flexible than a linear layer.
-However, we believe this multi-probe scheme to be more suited for comparison due to its robustness to hyperparameter selection, and generally increases the performance for all encoders.
+Compared to reference values from the literature, we observe that our probing setup is largely superior to previous probe setups, yielding AUROC values of above 80\% for the majority of baseline methods (vs.\ approx.\ 75\% reported in the original works) as well as our own encoders.
+This likely originates from our training setup, which uses multiple probes with different learning rates and token pooling methods, selecting the best probe on the validation split for testing.
+Moreover, not all of our token aggregation schemes are linear as some include a light-weight attention pooling block, which is more flexible than a linear layer.
+We believe this multi-probe scheme to be more suited for comparison due to its robustness to hyperparameter selection, and its independence of the existence or quality of global-pooling layers attached to the vision backbones.
 The only exception for this performance increase is the \ctclip encoder, which curiously performs worse in our experiments.
-This might be due to a potential configuration issue, hence we additionally report the results from \citet{fvlm_iclr25} for the in-common metrics.
+This might be due to a potential configuration issue, hence we additionally report the results from \citet{shui_large-scale_2025} for the metrics in common.

-Our \method models exceed all baseline methods across all evaluated metrics, with \colipric representing the strongest pre-training method for classification.
-In particular, for the non-thresholded metrics AUPRC and AUROC, it increases by 2 points and 1.5 points, respectively, over the best-performing baseline Merlin. \footnote{Merlin being the best baseline is commendable as it was originally trained on abdomen CTs instead of chest CTs.
-However, it proved itself a strong baseline not only for classification probing but also for zero-shot classification, as reported in \citet{fvlm_iclr25}.}

-The inclusion of our \ac{RRG} and MAE objectives decreases classification probe performance slightly, which is likely due to the added objectives not being focused on improving the linear separability of abnormalities.
+Our \method models exceed all baselines across all metrics and datasets, with \colipricm and \colipricrm representing the strongest encoders for classification.
+In particular, \colipricrm increases by 6 points AUPRC and 3.5 points AUROC over the best-performing baseline Merlin.
+The inclusions of our \ac{RRG} and \ac{MAE} objectives increases classification performance, likely due to the added objectives serving as regularisation.